 Upon successful completion of this course, you will be able to:

-- Move towards consistently creating round characters and strong settings
+Create round characters and strong settings and dialogue

-- Read short stories with a better appreciation of the technical craft
+Read short stories with an informed appreciation of the technical craft

 Prerequisites: Learning Online (BMC 152 or BMC 352) and Creative Writing Exploration (WRI 140)

 - Creative Writing Certificate : Genre Courses